-Table line Activity / cost type Cost driver Rationale for cost driver Services unmeasured and measured bills raised. activity is directly linked to the number of bills raised.
+Table line Activity / cost type Cost driver Rationale for cost driver Customer Services Billing Number of household unmeasured and measured bills raised.
+The cost for billing activity is directly linked to the number of bills raised.
 The number of bills is based on assumptions of the annual billing cycles for unmeasured and measured customers.
 Customer Services Payment handling, remittance and cash Number of household unmeasured and measured receipts.
 Costs for payment handling is assumed to be directly linked to type of receipt processed.
 Customer Services Charitable trust donations Number of household unmeasured and measured customers.
-We have no cost in 2023/24.
+We have no cost in 2024/25.
 Customer Services Vulnerable customer schemes Number of household unmeasured and measured customers on our Low Income Tariff ('LIFT').
 Cost of dealing with vulnerable customers can be linked to our larger vulnerable customers who are on the LIFT tariff.
 Customer Services Non-network customer queries and complaints Volume of contact based on all non- network enquires and complaints by household unmeasured and measured customers.
 Costs vary in proportion to the number of contacts made by customer type.
 Customer Services Network customer queries and complaints Volume of contact based on all network enquires and complaints by household unmeasured and measured customers.
 Costs vary in proportion to the number of contacts made by customer type.
-Debt Management Debt Management Debt outstanding for more than 30 days by household unmeasured and Costs assumed to vary with the proportion of debt outstanding for more than 30 days for
+Debt Management Debt Management Debt outstanding for more than 30 days by household Costs assumed to vary with the proportion of debt outstanding for

-Table line Activity / cost type Cost driver Rationale for cost driver measured customers. each customer type.
+Table line Activity / cost type Cost driver Rationale for cost driver unmeasured and measured customers. more than 30 days for each customer type.
 Doubtful Debts Doubtful Debts Actual write-offs and movement in provision based on customer type.
 The charge for the year is split based on actual write-offs and movement in the bad debt provision which we have split between household unmeasured and measured customers.
 Meter Reading Meter Reading All household measured.
 Actual charge is wholly attributable to household measured customers only.
 Other Operating Expenditure Demand Side Water Efficiency Initiatives Customer Side Leaks Other Direct Costs Executive and non- executive director remuneration General & Support Other Business Activities Number of household unmeasured and measured customers.
 We are unable to allocate directly therefore it has been assumed that costs vary with customer numbers.
 Local Authority and Cumulo Rates Cumulo Rates Head Office Building Rates Number of household unmeasured and measured customers.
 We are unable to allocate directly therefore it has been assumed that costs vary with customer numbers.